KTUU-TV

-KTUU-TV (channel 2) is a television station in Anchorage, Alaska, United States, affiliated with NBC.
-It is owned by Gray Television alongside dual CBS/MyNetworkTV affiliate KAUU (channel 5).
-Both stations share studios on East 40th Avenue in midtown Anchorage, while KTUU-TV's transmitter is located in Knik, Alaska.
+KTUU-TV (channel 2) is a television station in Anchorage, Alaska, United States, affiliated with NBC and CBS.
+It is owned by Gray Media alongside MyNetworkTV affiliate KAUU (channel 5).
+The two stations share studios on East 40th Avenue in midtown Anchorage; KTUU-TV's transmitter is located in Knik, Alaska.

 Some of KTUU-TV's programming is broadcast to rural communities via low-power translators through the Alaska Rural Communications Service (ARCS).

 History

 The construction permit for channel 2 in Anchorage was issued on July 29, 1953, to Keith Kiggins and Richard R. Rollins.
 The permit took the call sign KFIA ("First in Anchorage") and then began construction, with an antenna being placed atop the Westward Hotel at Third Avenue and F Street.
-The same day the FCC granted a construction permit for channel 2, it also greenlit Anchorage's channel 11, KTVA, sparking a race to be the first broadcast television station in the territory.
+The same day the FCC granted a construction permit for channel 2, it also greenlit Anchorage's channel 11, KTVA, sparking a race to be the first broadcast television station in the territory (statehood for Alaska would come in 1959).

 It appeared that KFIA was ahead when it announced it would broadcast its first test pattern on October 15, as KTVA was unpacking its equipment.
 However, it failed to put out a picture that night.
-Two days later, on the 17th, the first television test pattern in Alaska was broadcast, but the station missed its announced November 1 start date.
+Two days later, on the October 17, the first television test pattern in Alaska was broadcast, but the station missed its announced November 1 start date.
 Picture quality control equipment was late getting to Anchorage, pushing back the start date twice.
 It was only a month and a half later that KFIA made it on the air, on December 14, but in that time, it had lost its claim to be first in Anchorage with programming, as KTVA had signed on December 11.
 Both stations had also been beat by a cable system in Ketchikan to be the first source of television programming anywhere in the territory.
 When the station did get on the air, it did so "quietly and without fanfare", in the words of its general manager.

 Midnight Sun Broadcasting (The Lathrop Company), owned by Alvin Oscar "Al" Bramstedt Sr. bought the station in 1954; the station's call letters were changed to KENI-TV in 1955; that year, it moved into the Fourth Avenue Theatre, also known as the Lathrop Building, downtown.
-Lathrop sold KENI-AM-TV plus its other radio and TV stations—KTKN in Ketchikan, KFAR-TV (now KATN)/FM in Fairbanks, and KINY-TV (now KJUD)-FM in Juneau—to All-Alaska Broadcasting Company, which later became Midnight Sun Broadcasters in 1960.
+Lathrop sold KENI-AM-TV plus its other radio and TV stations—KTKN in Ketchikan, KFAR-AM-TV in Fairbanks, and KINY-AM-TV in Juneau—to All-Alaska Broadcasting Company, which later became Midnight Sun Broadcasters in 1960.